FeanorTheElf/feanor-math/Readme.md

 ## Features

 The following rings are provided
- - The integer ring `Z`, as a trait `crate::integer::IntegerRing` with implementations for all primitive ints (`i8` to `i128`), an arbitrary-precision implementation `crate::rings::rust_bigint::RustBigintRing`, and an optional implementation using bindings to the heavily optimized library [mpir](https://github.com/wbhart/mpir)
+ - The integer ring `Z`, as a trait `crate::integer::IntegerRing` with implementations for all primitive ints (`i8` to `i128`), an arbitrary-precision implementation `crate::rings::rust_bigint::RustBigintRing`, and an optional implementation using bindings to the heavily optimized library [mpir](https://github.com/wbhart/mpir) (enable with `features=mpir`).
  - The quotient ring `Z/nZ`, as a trait `crate::rings::zn::ZnRing` with four implementations.
 One where the modulus is small and known at compile-time `crate::rings::zn::zn_static::Zn`, an optimized implementation of Barett-reductions for moduli somewhat smaller than 64 bits `crate::rings::zn::zn_64::Zn`, a generic implementation of Barett-reductions for any modulus and any integer ring (including arbitrary-precision ones) `crate::rings::zn::zn_barett::Zn` and a residue-number-system implementation for highly composite moduli `crate::rings::zn::zn_rns::Zn`.
  - The polynomial ring `R[X]` over any base ring, as a trait `crate::rings::poly::PolyRing` with two implementations, one for densely filled polynomials `crate::rings::poly::dense_poly::DensePolyRing` and one for sparsely filled polynomials `crate::rings::poly::sparse_poly::SparsePolyRing`.
- - Finite-rank simple and free ring extensions, as a trait `crate::rings::extension::FreeAlgebra`, with an implementation based on polynomial division `crate::rings::extension::FreeAlgebraImpl`
+ - Finite-rank simple and free ring extensions, as a trait `crate::rings::extension::FreeAlgebra`, with an implementation based on polynomial division `crate::rings::extension::FreeAlgebraImpl`.
+In particular, this includes finite/galois fields and number fields.
  - Multivariate polynomial rings `R[X1, ..., XN]` over any base ring, as the trait `crate::rings::multivariate::MultivariatePolyRing` and one implementation `crate::rings::multivariate::ordered::MultivariatePolyRingImpl` based on a sparse representation using ordered vectors.

 The following algorithms are implemented
  - Fast Fourier transforms, including an optimized implementation of the Cooley-Tuckey algorithm for the power-of-two case, an implementation of the Bluestein algorithm for arbitrary lengths, and a factor FFT implementation (also based on the Cooley-Tuckey algorithm).
-The Fourier transforms work on all rings that have suitable roots of unity, in particular the complex numbers `C` and suitable finite rings `Fq`
+The Fourier transforms work on all rings that have suitable roots of unity, in particular the complex numbers `C` and suitable finite rings `Fq`.
- - An optimized variant of the Karatsuba algorithm for fast convolution
+ - An optimized variant of the Karatsuba algorithm for fast convolution.
- - An implementation (currently not very optimized) of the Cantor-Zassenhaus algorithm to factor polynomials over finite fields
+ - An implementation of the Cantor-Zassenhaus algorithm to factor polynomials over finite fields.
+ - Factoring polynomials over the rationals/integers (using Hensel lifting) and over number fields.
- - Lenstra's Elliptic Curve algorithm to factor integers (although the current implementation is very slow)
+ - Lenstra's Elliptic Curve algorithm to factor integers (currently very slow).
+ - Basic linear algebra over principal ideal rings.
- - Miller-Rabin test to check primality of integers
+ - Miller-Rabin test to check primality of integers.
- - A baby-step-giant-step and factorization-based algorithm to compute arbitrary discrete logarithms
+ - A baby-step-giant-step and factorization-based algorithm to compute arbitrary discrete logarithms.
- - Faugere's F4 to compute Gröbner basis
+ - Faugere's F4 to compute Gröbner basis.

+Unfortunately, operations with polynomials over infinite rings (integers, rationals, number fields) are currently very slow, since efficient implementation require a lot of care to prevent coefficient blowup, which I did not have time or need to invest.

+### Most important missing features

+ - Comprehensive treatment of matrices and linear algebra.
+Currently there is only a very minimalistic abstraction of matrices [`crate::matrix::*`] and linear algebra, mainly for internal use.
+ - Careful treatment of polynomials over infinite rings, primarily with specialized implementations that prevent coefficient blowup.
+ - Lattice reduction and the LLL algorithm.
+This might also be necessary for above point.
+ - More carefully designed memory allocation abstractions (preferably we would use a new crate `memory-provider` or similar).
+ - More number theory algorithms, e.g. computing Galois groups.
+I am not yet sure where to draw the line here, as I think high-level number theory algorithms (Elliptic Curves, Class Groups, ...) are out of scope for this project.
+Technically I would include integer factoring here, but it is too important a primitive for other algorithms.

 ## Using rings